vishvAsa/notes/knowledge-preservation.md

 #### Metal plates
 Metal plates risk being stolen, melted and reused in a metal-scarce world.

 Metal engraving is relatively easy with a CNC machine.

+#### Metal grammaphone records
+Can even record sound for grammaphone.

+Voyager golden record - copper disk 12 inches (30 cm) in diameter plated first with nickel and then gold.
+The record's cover is aluminum and electroplated upon it is an ultra-pure sample of the isotope uranium-238.

 ### .5-1k yr
 #### Waferfiche